ClothoProxy/Clotho/README.md

 | 100 TB  | 20                 |  $1432 | $1078.27 | c7gn.2xlarge x3 |

 With Clotho you pay _only_ for the compute cost.
-The vertical scale up calculation happens to accomodate for higher bursts.
+The vertical scale up calculation is in order to accomodate for higher network bandwidth bursts.
 A VPC Endpoint can burst to 100 Gbit/s with sustained 10Gbit/s.

 A t4g instance would cater for up to 5 Gbit/s, and a c7gn.2xlarge up to 50Gbit/s .
 Figures taken from [ec2instances.info](https://instances.vantage.sh/?filter=graviton)